Parmesh-Weetech/Backend-Nest/README.md

 - You can also create tag but keep in mind that it is immutable means once you create it doesn't change.

 - HEAD is always pointing specific branch latest commits.
+- If we have three branches and we can different commit history then HEAD always changes if you switch between branches.

+- Detached HEAD is HEAD when you checkout specific commit in current working branch then that head becomes the Detached HEAD.
+- Detached HEAD simply telling that this commit is not part of any branch.
+It stat that we are working with specific commit not with latest commit.

 ## Local Repository and Remote Repository
 - local repository means repository which is on our local machine.